ahaywood/Web-Interactivity-and-Engagement/chapter-10/index.md

 ### Project Requirements:

-1. Create a folder title “blank-template-yourname”
+1. Create a folder title "blank-template-yourname"

 2. Create the following files and place them in your template folder:
 	* Index.php